google/flatbuffers/docs/source/Compiler.md

     in quotes, no trailing commas in tables/vectors).
 By default, no quotes are required/generated, and trailing commas are allowed.

+-   `--defaults-json` : Output fields whose value is equal to the default value when writing JSON text.

 -   `--no-prefix` : Don't prefix enum values in generated C++ by their enum type.